RicardoRibeirorr/NityJS/docs/core/Component.md

 # Component Class Documentation

-The `Component` class is the base class for all functionality in NityJS.
-Components provide modular behavior that can be attached to GameObjects.
+The `Component` class is the base class for all functionality in NityJS, equivalent to Unity's **MonoBehaviour**.
+Components provide modular behavior that can be attached to GameObjects using Unity-familiar patterns.

 ## Overview